 If an individual has overdosed on LSD, they might experience psychosis, seizures, panic attacks, or delusions.
 If you believe that someone has overdosed on this drug, you’ll want to contact emergency services and attempt to keep them as calm as possible while you wait for help.

 In rare instances, LSD can trigger something known as serotonin syndrome.
 This is most common in individuals who are already prescribed prescription psychiatric medications.
-Seratonin syndrome symptoms include:
+Serotonin syndrome symptoms include:

 - Restlessness or agitation